esper-io/console_docs/docs/compliance-policy/create-policy.md

 If you want device users to be able to use the camera, set Camera Access to on.
 If you don’t, set it off.

-**Note:** Your app can still access the camera if this setting is off.
+**Note:** Your application can still access the camera if this setting is off.

 ### NFC Configuration in Policy

 If you want device users to use near-field communication (NFC) on their devices when supported, set NFC to on; if you don’t, set it to off.
-If any of your apps require NFC, make sure this setting is on.
+If any of your applications require NFC, make sure this setting is on.

 ### Google Play Store Configuration via Policy

 If you want device users to have access to your Managed Google Play Store, set the Google Play Store setting to On; if you don’t, set it to Off.

-You’ll still be able to install any approved Google Play Store apps from Esper on if Play Store is turned off.
+You’ll still be able to install any approved Google Play Store applications from Esper on if Play Store is turned off.
 This only applies to GMS devices, as AOSP devices do not include Google Play Store support.

 ### USB Tethering Configuration via Policy